Read our FAQs on our Intercalated degrees.

 Do all my AS Level results need to be at least grade B or above?

-No. We take in to consideration your A Level predicted grades so do not require any grade for AS Levels that are being taken on to A Level.
+No. We take in to consideration your A Level predicted grades so do not require any grade

 I did not certificate my AS Level examinations and so grades are not listed on my UCAS form.
 Will this disadvantage my application?